|

 interviews were successfully completed.
 The average interview length

 per country varied between 14 (France) and 18 minutes (Italy).
+Sampling: The sample was set up according to given

 industry and size class quota.
 Accordingly a stratified random sample